nasa/openmct-build/README.md

 └── <instance-name>/
     ├── index.html          # The main HTML file to serve
     ├── instance.yaml       # Configuration file for the instance
+    ├── assets/             # Runtime dependencies needed to bootstrap Open MCT and install plugins.
-    └── dist/               # Compiled Open MCT files
+    └── node_modules/       # Any node plugin dependencies configured for this instance, including Open MCT itself.
 ```

 ### instance.yaml Files

 The `instance.yaml` file is the configuration file for an Open MCT instance.
-It defines which version of Open MCT to use and which plugins to install.
+It defines which version of Open MCT to build from and which plugins to install.
+When the build tool is executed using mct build, it will use the `instance.yaml` file as a manifest to install the referenced plugins and provide any configuration defined.

 #### Structure